DaveSamuels1998/Dave-Samuels-Blog/src/blog/2024-10-30-virtualization.md

 ## Virtualization Setup Process

-<p> I believe setting up a virtual machine is the most practical approach for learning about various Windows settings.
+ I believe setting up a virtual machine is the most practical approach for learning about various Windows settings.
 A virtual machine provides a sandbox environment, so if I make mistakes with the settings on Windows or within the VM itself, I can simply discard the VM and create a new one, keeping my host PC unaffected.
-I decided to use VMware as my virtual machine manager, specifically VMware Fusion 13, as my host PC is a Mac. </p>
+I decided to use VMware as my virtual machine manager, specifically VMware Fusion 13, as my host PC is a Mac.

 ### Installing VMware Fusion 13 on Mac

-<p> Navigate to the directory where you saved the downloaded installer, and then run the installer file. </p>
+ Navigate to the directory where you saved the downloaded installer, and then run the installer file.

 <br>
 <br>